RoelofRuis/lilypond-free-pub/README.md

 **What's where?**
 - `music` contains folders with the individual compositions.
-- `snippets` contains files from which to quickly cut and past.
+- `includes` contains files to be included in scores.
-- `templates` contains templates that can be imported.
+- `templates` contains files that serve as basis for new pieces.

 Many thanks go out to [NOVAM Nederland](http://novam.net) for showcasing my compositions.